Miha Bratec, Dejan Križaj, Tadej Rogelja - AIRTH & University of Primorska, Faculty of Tourism Studies - Turistica, Slovenia

 2. Understand what is truly happening out there in the tech

-The very recent 2020 Digital Transformation Report by Skift and AWS states the following: “New types of software, systems, and digital tools offer new capabilities and advantages, whether connected to marketing, revenue management, e-commerce, operations, sales, or beyond.
+The 2020 Digital Transformation Report by Skift and AWS states the following: “New types of software, systems, and digital tools offer new capabilities and advantages, whether connected to marketing, revenue management, e-commerce, operations, sales, or beyond.
 Companies that rely on outdated systems and technology risk being out-manoeuvred by more agile competitors” and at AIRTH we most certainly agree with this.
 The implementation of the above-mentioned areas is lagging in the majority of European tourism SMEs.
 It is also not very probable that the current generation of owners and managers will quickly adopt them.
 Even more so, the small, niche providers of tourism experiences in rural settings, outside of the main tourist hubs, are not amongst the most digitally capable or motivated.

 3. Critically evaluate what is happening at the level of the tourism enterprise